BGSpiegl/GCparagon/src/GCparagon/README.md

 ## Hardware Requirements

 -------------------------------------------------------------------------------------------------------------------
-- 12 cores are default, more cores are better but increases RAM usage
+- 12 cores are default, more cores are better
 - min.
 4 GB of RAM, \>8 recommended (max. observed memory usage was 2 GiB @ 24 cores, preset 1)
 - SSD scratch drive for `--temporary-directory`